teacherguy2020/now-playing/README.md

 # now-playing

-A moOde-focused now-playing API + UI stack with podcast management, queue controls, ratings, and optional Alexa integration.
+A moOde-focused now-playing API + UI stack with optional Alexa integration.
 The project began as a way to display enhanced information on a dedicated display (like your TV), especially useful if you like to have Peppymeter running on your moOde box!
-The project grew from there to add library maintance tools, a full podcasts module, and more.
+The project grew from there to add library maintance tools, a full podcasts module, ratings support and more.

 Note: Heavily vibe-coded with openclaw/chatGPT.